 Perl program XBTRawFileInfo was used to get a summary of the raw files.
-It showed that all SEAS raw files had matching EDF Files, and vice versa.
+It showed that drops 9 and 47 were missing, but all RDF files had matching EDF Files, and vice versa.
+But all files through drop 44 were missing Latitude and Longitude.